The long letter

 DEC 6th 1942.

 The start of this letter shows how Hugh’s mind works.
 He seems to be an organised person and perhaps the continuation of his writing to Jim is due to this trait.
 He surely had letters from Roberta too but never mentions her.
 This side of his life was private.
 It was Polly Rubery who suggested finding Roberta’s death and she discovered that she died in 2000.
-An application for a certificate was duly made and back came the information that Roberta had lived to the age of eighty-six.
+In due course, Polly made an application for a certificate and back came the information that Roberta had lived to the age of eighty-six.
 She had lived in Thornhill prior to being admitted to hospital and was married to William Marshall.
 However, her death was registered not by her husband but by her nephew, H. S. Ritchie.
 An address appeared beside his signature as the informant.

 The town with a Glasgow postcode rang a bell and I realised that it was the same as Raymond Richards’ hometown of Clarkston.
 I wasted no time in writing to Mr Ritchie explaining the circumstances of finding the letters.
 I also included a copy of the small photograph Hugh had sent to Jim.
-The date of my letter was March 14, 2011 and I hoped that Mr Ritchie was still at the same address.
+It was March 14, 2011 and I hoped that Mr Ritchie was still at the same address.

 Jim would have loved this description but did not know it was of the Beirut area.
 It was clear that she often wrote in a similar vein about her own experiences.
 Hugh was describing yet another country, Lebanon, with its unfamiliar surroundings.